 Where the course is residential and accommodation and meals are included, these fees will be covered by a Nina Stanton Scholarship.
 Optional additional expenses such as a single supplement will be at the scholar's own expense.

 Download Scholarship Guidelines and Application

 Applications must be submitted in full (including references) by the deadline.
 Failure to do so will immediately disqualify a candidate.
 Applications should be submitted electronically to the Copland Foundation (including applications for Royal Collection Studies).
-If you wish to send a hard copy, please include a CD or USB with electronic versions of all documents.
+If you wish to send a hard copy, please include a USB with electronic versions of all documents.

 Attingham Summer School

 This program was first held in 1952.
 The Summer School has three main purposes:

 - to examine the architectural and social history of the historic house in Britain and its gardens and landscape setting

 - to study the contents of these buildings- their paintings, sculpture, furniture, ceramics, silver, textiles and other applied arts - as well as the planning, decorative treatment and use of the interiors

 - to stimulate debate on the problems relating to the conservation and presentation of the country house and its contents